Dara-Sy/dogs-on-grass/README.md

 # Dogs On Grass

-D.O.G. = Dogs On Grass

-This was one of the first and earliest HTML5/CSS3 projects I did.
+D.O.G. = Dogs On Grass is a photo gallery using HTML and CSS.
+This was one of the first and earliest projects I did.

 View: http://dogs-on-grass.surge.sh/